 Again the largest dinner knife is placed to the right of the dinner plate

-This is a special shaped knife and this is placed to the right of the dinner knife.
+This is a special shaped knife.
+This is placed to the right of the dinner knife.

 If this is used then it would be placed to the left of the dinner knife next to the dinner plate.
 If the salad is to be served first and the fish second, then the knives would be arranged dinner knife, fish knife and then salad knife.